ebmdatalab/openprescribing/CONTRIBUTING.md

 Thank you for your interest in contributing!
 If you haven't already, drop us a line on mail@openprescribing.net.
 We want you working on things you're excited about.

-We use GitHub issues for suggestions, and [Trello](https://trello.com/b/RGR9BttD/oxford-data-lab) is our bug tracking system.
-Mail us and we'll add you.
+We use GitHub issues for suggestions and for bug tracking.

 ## Testing